NiccoDorn/jsonTreeVisualization/README.md

 ## Visualization:
 - `jsonViz.js`:
-  - fetches the json file, here you can define, which .json file to visualize, at the moment it is `nasty.json`
+  - gets the json file as input, here you can define, which .json file to visualize
   - recursively builds a tree from provided json structure, probably not exhaustive but this is as far as I'll do it
   - renders a(n) expandable/collapsable tree with html/css and .js generated css rules
 - in (firefox) browser you can press **[Ctrl+P]** to attempt Print to PDF Browser Function, where you can save the current expanded-collapsed tree to a .pdf file, make use of different formats to be able to fully visualize bigger trees.